AsmaaYaser26/Glaucoma-Detection-/README.md

-# Glaucoma-Detection
-Deep learning project
+# Glaucoma Detection using Deep Learning

+This repository contains the implementation of a binary classification model for Glaucoma detection using Deep Learning techniques.

-## Description
+## Project Description

-Glaucoma is a common eye condition where the optic nerve, which connects the eye to the brain, becomes damaged and can cause sight loss.
-So, this project will do:
-Early Detection Of Glaucoma Using Deep Learning.
-Fundus images are used gor this problem.
-A fundus image which is an ocular documentation that records the appearance of a patient’s retina and optic nerve.
-Data augmentation is done to increase the number of images to be trained and by result enhancing the model performance.
-The binary classification is done using a built neural network (model) using tensorflow layers.
+Glaucoma is a serious eye disease that can lead to irreversible vision loss if not detected early.
+This project aims to leverage the power of Deep Learning to detect Glaucoma from eye images, which can greatly assist in early detection and treatment.

+## Dataset

+The dataset used in this project consists of eye images labeled as ‘Glaucoma’ or ‘Healthy’.
+You can view the dataset from:https://drive.google.com/drive/folders/1XvASwK9TqP39RY1qhN8k1xyFKCXW2b_D?usp=sharing

+## Model and Evaluation
+This project used TensorFlow Sequential layers to build a neural network.
-The acheived test accuracy is 99%.
+The acheived accuracy was:97%.